michellelclement/meatblog/README.md

 After carefully considering the elements of the website and the items needed to be stored in and retrieved from the database, I designed the schema to have 3 collections:

 **users:** for sign up and sign in

 **recipes:** containing all the elements required for CRUD (create, read, update and delete).
-The keys in the recipes collection are pulled into the site in the sections ‘Find a Recipe’, ‘Add Recipe’ and ‘Edit Recipe’ and also to delete the recipe from the database.
+The keys in the recipes collection are pulled into the site in the sections ‘Find a Recipe’, ‘Add Recipe’, ‘Edit Recipe’ and 'Search Results' and also to delete the recipe from the database.

 **categories:** The ability for users to store and see the different categories in which the recipes are stored and relating to.

 ![Schema](static/readme_docs/schema.png)